-These Roasted Root Vegetables make a colorful side dish for the holidays or any weeknight dinner.
-To top it off, we’re making a flavorful carrot top chimichurri full of healthy fats!
+These Roasted Root Vegetables are a colorful side dish perfect for Thanksgiving!
+Topped with a carrot top chimichurri full of healthy fats!
 In partnership with Pompeian.

 Have you started to plan your Thanksgiving dinner menu yet?
 What are the traditional dishes served at your holiday table?
 Tell me everything—I’m nosy.

 I love that the Internet gives us the opportunity to share the traditions we share every year with our own families.
 Not only is it just fun to hear what other people do, it also gives us ideas of more traditions to start at home.

 Holidays for my family have always been pretty chill, and of course, the food is the most important part.
 The dishes we serve every single year are butter beans (not made with butter, just the name of the bean), my mom’s green beans, and some sort of sweet potato recipe.
 The menu has changed a bit since my mom and I are both vegan, but we don’t sacrifice taste at all.

 No matter what, I can guarantee that there will be vegetables on the table, preferably in the form of these —> Roasted Root Vegetables with Carrot Top Chimichurri!